iluwatar/java-design-patterns/_posts/2016-08-11-hexagonal-architecture-in-practise.md

 However, the core alone may not be very useful.
 Something has to drive this application, call the business logic methods.
 It may be a HTTP request, automatic test or integration API.
 These interfaces we call the primary ports.
 Also, the core has its dependencies.
 For example, there may be a data storage module that the core calls upon to retrieve and update data.
 The interfaces of these modules that are driven by the core are called the secondary ports of the application.

 Each of the ports may have one or more implementation.
 For example there may be a mock database for testing and a real database for running the application.
 The port implementations are called adapters.
 Thus the alias name Ports and Adapters for Hexagonal Architecture.
-Other names describing the same concept are Clean Architecture and Onion Architecture.
+Other architectural patterns describing the same concept are Uncle Bob's [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and Jeffrey Palermo's [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/).

 The name of the pattern comes from the following hexagonal drawing.